-In reviewing the performance of the assets of the Company's portfolio the Board monitors the net asset value in relation to the FTSE All-Share Index.
-During the year the net asset value total return of the Company was 31.4% compared with a total return of 20.8% by the FTSE All-Share Index.
+In reviewing the performance of the assets of the Company's portfolio the Board monitors the NAV in relation to the FTSE All-Share Index.
+This is the most important KPI by which performance is judged.
+During the year the net asset value total return of the Company was -1.7% compared with a total return of 1.2% by the FTSE All-Share Index.
+The five year net asset value total return performance is shown below.